davidwuchn/learn-durable-objects/.serena/memories/code_structure.md

-The project is a pnpm monorepo with two main packages:
+The project is a pnpm monorepo with the following structure:

-- `apps/excalidraw-backend`: A Cloudflare Worker that handles the backend logic.
-It uses Durable Objects to store the state of each drawing and to broadcast changes to all connected clients.
-- `apps/excalidraw-multi-user-state`: A React application that provides the frontend for the Excalidraw editor.
-It uses a WebSocket to communicate with the backend and to receive real-time updates.
+- `apps/excalidraw-backend`: The backend service built with Cloudflare Workers and Durable Objects.
+- `apps/excalidraw-multi-user-state`: The frontend application built with React and Excalidraw.
+- `packages/schemas`: A shared package for Zod schemas to ensure type safety between the frontend and backend.